 Our campus dining facilities are open to all students, faculty, and staff.
 Meal times at Magnuson Campus Center offer a wonderful opportunity to socialize and get to know other North Park students.
 You won't want to miss it.
-All new students living in the residence halls must be on a minimum of the Weekly 15, but also have the option to sign up for the All Access Plan when signing up for housing.
+All first-year students living in the residence halls must be on a minimum of the Weekly 15.
+First Year students will have the opportunity to select between the Weekly 15 or All Access Plan when signing up for housing.
+If no selection is chosen, all resident students will automatically be assigned to the Weekly 15 plan.